remult/remult/docs/guide/setup-angular.md

 [] document the constructor parameters of column

-[] Consider moving the error of not setting the jwt secret into the `JWTCookieAuthorizationHelper` so it'll read the environment and it'll throw the exception

 [] consider code that decodes jwt in jwt-session-service

-[] consider using NODE_ENV='production' to check if in production https://gist.github.com/leommoore/5763232
+[] fix server ts to remove the then and create the entities in a simple line.